wso2/docs-ob-toolkit-cds/en/docs/get-started/open-banking.md

 ## Stakeholders in Open Banking

-The open banking ecosystem comprises 4 main stakeholders.
+As described in the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/#introduction), the open banking ecosystem comprises the following main stakeholders:

-   * **Payment Services User (PSU)** - A natural or legal person making use of a payment service as a payee, payer or both.
-A PSU grants access to the Third Party Provider applications to retrieve account information or initiate payments on their behalf.
-With open banking in the picture, the owner can use a single application to manage the accounts and initiate a payment on behalf of them.
-The PSUs have more control over their data as they can manage and revoke the TPP applications’ access to the financial information.

-   * **Third Party Provider (TPP)** - TPPs are organisations or natural persons that use APIs developed to Standards to access PSU’s accounts, in order to provide account information services and/or to initiate payments.
-Third Party Providers are either/both Payment Initiation Service Providers (PISPs) and/or Account Information Service Providers (AISPs).
+   * **Consumer** - The end-user who is benefited from CDR, the consumer can request the Data Holder to provide data.

+   * **Data Recipient** - A Data Recipient (DR) is an accredited party that can request CDR data from a Data Holder with the consent of the consumer.
+Data Recipients use standard APIs to access consumer data to provide services. <br/> A Data Recipient needs to be accredited by the ACCC.
+Once accredited, an Accredited Data Recipient can request banking data from a Data Holder with the consent of the consumer.

-   * **Account Servicing Payment Service Provider (ASPSP)** -  Provide and maintain a payment account for a payer.
-This is an entity such as a bank that provides and maintains a payment account for a PSU.
-With the PSU's consent, they share account and transaction data via API endpoints and let TPP applications make payments on behalf of the PSU.
+   * **Data Holder** -  The Data Holder is the organization that the CDR is applied to.
+This is an entity such as a bank that provides and maintains a payment account for a consumer.
+With the consumer's consent, the Data Holders share account and transaction data via API endpoints.

+   * **Treasury** -  The lead regulator for the CDR.
+The Treasury oversees rule-making and is responsible for the overall program.

+   * **ACCC** - The Australian Competition and Consumer Commission (ACCC) is a co-regulator for the CDR regime.
+The ACCC works with the Treasury, the Data Standards Body and the OAIC to implement the CDR. <br/> The ACCC is responsible for the accreditation of Data Recipients and maintaining a registry of accredited data holders and persons.
+It also guides stakeholders about their rights and obligations under the CDR.
+For more information, see [ACCC’s roles](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0).

    * **Merchant** - A vendor who accepts online payments in exchange for their products or services.
-A merchant can use a single TPP application to accept payments easily from multiple banks.
-Unless the PSU wants to make a payment from their bank account, the role of a merchant is not available in all open banking use cases.
+A merchant can use a single Data Recipient application to accept payments easily from multiple banks.

  There are other stakeholders such as the government, technology providers, and consultancy service providers that are involved in open banking.

 ## Customer Stories and Use Cases
 WSO2 Open Banking delivers comprehensive technology and strategic consultancy to help you execute